|Responsible Unit:||Office of Academic Advisement|

 - Severe Personal Problems

-To make the appeal, students must fill out the F02 form available on the Financial Aid website in the Forms Center, write up a statement explaining why the student failed to meet the standards, what has changed in the situation or how the situation is being managed and will no longer be an issue, and include any third party documentation available that will support what is cited as the mitigating circumstance.
+To make the appeal, students must fill out the appeal form available on the Financial Aid website in the Forms Center.
+This will require a statement explaining why the student failed to meet the standards, what has changed in the situation or how the situation is being managed.
+Also include any third party documentation available that will support what is cited as the mitigating circumstance.
 Third party documentation should be in the form of a note from a doctor or counselor, a death notice or obituary, or a notarized memo from a non-professional source.
 Mitigating Circumstances Appeals will not be accepted without third party documentation.